If you decide to create a bird habitat as part

-Why aren't you kneeling in mulch soaked in cat pee?
+You are not kneeling in mulch soaked in cat pee.

-Why isn't picking up dead birds part of your yardwork routine?
+Picking up dead birds part of your busy day.

-strings and pottery pieces that roaming cats have destroyed.
+strings and decorative pottery that roaming cats have destroyed.

-There's a 0% chance that the cat owner would reimburse me for that.
 Some

+There's a 0% chance that you'll reimburse me for that.

-irreplaceable.
-An unfair, but obvious truth is that if i let my dog wander
+An unfair, and obvious truth, is that if i let my dog wander

 the property of others, she's be picked up by the doggie